Promoting mental wellbeing in the perinatal period

 Participants will experience a range of simulated scenarios and patients, followed by guided reflective debriefs with trained facilitators.

-The course aims to guide participants in the recognition of symptoms of mental illness, while learning how to prevent the development or deterioration of these symptoms, alongside how to access help when needed.
+The course will help you recognise symptoms of mental illness, while learning how to prevent the development or deterioration of these symptoms, alongside how to access help when needed.
 It will explore some of the benefits and challenges of working with individuals’ support systems and help professionals reflect on how best to work with networks to enhance clinical care and promote wellbeing.